JacopoDapueto/disentangled_microscopy/README.md

-# disentangled_plankton
+# Disentangled representations of plankton images for oceanic ecosystems monitoring
 Official repository of "Disentangled representations of plankton images for oceanic ecosystems monitoring"

 ## Set up
 ### Install
 The code was developed and tested with Python 3.10 and the main dependencies are Pytorch 2.0.0 and Cuda 11.7.
-We do use Wandb for logging scores and models.
+We use Wandb to log scores and models.

 Set up the environment and then install the dependencies with
 ```